 When to look

 In London, very few landlords advertise their flats in advance.
-The whole process can take over a month so if you are starting a course in September we suggest coming to London in July or August to look for your accommodation.
+The whole process can take over a month.
+So with UAL’s courses starting in mid- to late September, we suggest you look for your accommodation in late July or in August.

 How much will it cost?

 London is not cheap, and accommodation costs do take a big chunk out of Londoner's budgets.
 Before you start looking for accommodation you should calculate how much money you will have to live on and budget accordingly.

-The Student Budget Calculator may help you with working out how much you will need to spend on rent and basic expenses.
+The Student finance calculator may help you with working out how much you will need to spend on rent and basic expenses.

-The Living Costs, Discounts, Budgeting and Debt Advice information provided by UAL’s Student Advice Service can help you with working out how much you will need to spend on rent and basic expenses.
+The Additional and Living Costs information provided by UAL’s Student Advice Service can help you with working out how much you will need to spend on rent and basic expenses.

 When budgeting don't forget to allow for the following: